 Where to watch

 All of the above places offer some sort of viewing spot.
 In Handcross, there is the roadside Red Lion if you want to book a table at the window and watch from the warmth of inside.
 Sadly, the pub in Whitemans Green has gone but Cuckfield has the Rose and Crown, The Talbot and The White Harte (The White Harte is right on the bend so not the best vantage place).
-Sadly, last time I looked the Ansty Cross Inn had closed and there’s no pub there anymore.
+Sadly, the Ansty Cross Inn had closed and there’s no pub there anymore.

 One of the best places to watch has to be Staplefield.
 If you don’t know the village, the vehicles enter down the hill from Handcross and then there’s a long run straight past the green.
 There is plenty of space to watch (and to walk the dog) and get a really good view as the Veterans approach.
 There are also two pubs in Staplefield, The Jolly Tanners and The Victory and in the spirit of motoring greatness, local motoring clubs such as the Morgan and Triumph clubs usually meet on the green near The Victory.